 - Configured emulators that simulate various devices

-In the realm of Android app development, Java and Kotlin emerge as prime options for programming languages.
+In the realm of Android app development, Java and Kotlin remain the two prime options for programming languages.
 For a long time, Java has been the go-to language favored by developers for crafting Android apps due to its longstanding presence in the field.
-On another front, Kotlin is gaining momentum within the android development sphere with its contemporary approach that offers more streamlined syntax and efficient coding practices compared to Java.
+However, Google has officially adopted a “Kotlin First” approach.
+Kotlin is now the standard within the Android development sphere with its contemporary approach that offers more streamlined syntax and efficient coding practices compared to Java.

-UI Components and Layouts
+What are the Key UI Components and Layouts?

-- Individual view classes such as Button or TextView.
+- Individual view classes, such as Button or TextView.

 - ViewGroup categories, like LinearLayout and ConstraintLayout.

-- UI elements including the Next button and the floating action button.
+- UI elements, including the Next button and the floating action button.

 - The critical role played by view IDs in designing interfaces.